-2.6 The council has produced a 'Delivering Infrastructure Strategy' that gives an overview of how infrastructure will be delivered including some information about the Community Infrastructure Levy (CIL) and Section 106 Agreements (S106).
-The council is currently producing a Preliminary Draft Charging Schedule (PDCS) that will set out the rates for CIL.
-The infrastructure in the IDP will be taken forward onto the Regulation 123 list, which is a list of infrastructure on which CIL will be spent.

-- 2.7 From April 2015, the council will not be able to pool infrastructure if five or more planning obligations for a particular project or type of project have been entered into since 6 April 2010, where it is a type of infrastructure capable of being funded by CIL.
-In general, the council will seek to secure the direct provision of on-site infrastructure by the developer through S106 or CIL provision in kind.
-Off-site infrastructure will generally be funded through CIL contributions or by s106 where fewer than five developments would need to contribute to delivering it.
-The council needs to be mindful of pooling restrictions when deciding whether to use CIL or S106 to fund infrastructure. - 2.8 Under amendments to the 2010 Community Infrastructure Levy (CIL) Regulations, a portion of CIL receipts collected from developments in their areas will be passed directly to parish and town councils.
-Town and parish councils will receive 15% of the CIL receipts, capped at £100 per dwelling for development in their area.
+- 2.6 The council has produced a 'Delivering Infrastructure Strategy' that gives an overview of how infrastructure will be delivered including some information about the Community Infrastructure Levy (CIL) and Section 106 Agreements (S106).
+The council has published its CIL Draft Charging Schedule (DCS) for consultation.
+This document sets out the proposed CIL rates.
+The Draft Charging Schedule is accompanied by the Draft Regulation 123 list, which is a list of infrastructure on which CIL will be spent. - 2.7 From 6 April 2015, the council will not be able to enter into a S106 agreement to secure infrastructure if five or more planning obligations for that particular project or type of infrastructure have been entered into since 6 April 2010, where it is a type of infrastructure capable of being funded by CIL.
+In general, the council will seek to secure the direct provision of on-site infrastructure by the developer through S106.
+Off-site infrastructure will generally be funded through CIL contributions or by S106 in specific circumstances, where fewer than five developments would need to contribute to delivering it.
+The council has been mindful of pooling restrictions when deciding whether to use CIL or S106 to fund infrastructure. - 2.8 Under amendments to the 2010 Community Infrastructure Levy (CIL) Regulations, a portion of CIL receipts collected from developments in their areas will be passed directly to parish and town councils.
+Town and parish councils will receive 15% of the CIL receipts, capped at £100 per dwelling per annum for development in their area.
 In towns and parishes where there is a neighbourhood plan in place, town and parish councils will receive 25% of the CIL receipts for development in their area. - 2.9 The amended Regulations state that this proportion of funds must be used 'to support the development of the local area by funding - a) the provision, improvement, replacement, operation or maintenance of infrastructure; or - b) anything else that is concerned with addressing the demands that development places on an area.' - 2.10 The money passed onto town and parish councils is part of, and not additional to, the money that the county and district councils receive from developers to fund infrastructure.
 Therefore town and parish councils will need to carefully consider the spending priorities for their portion of CIL.
 The town/parish, district and county councils will need to work together to decide on, and deliver, the funding priorities for the area. - 2.11 There may be circumstances where the council and the developer/landowner will want land or infrastructure to be provided, instead of money, to satisfy a charge arising from CIL.
 For example, there may be time, cost and efficiency benefits in accepting completed infrastructure from the developer/landowner rather than payment of CIL.
 Payment in kind can also enable developers, users and the council to have more certainty about the timescale over which certain infrastructure items will be delivered.

-Subject to relevant conditions, and at its discretion, the council may enter into an agreement for a land payment to discharge part or all of a levy liability.
-The CIL Regulations8 make provision for Charging Authorities to enter into agreements to receive infrastructure as payment for CIL.
-Such provision will be subject to conditions as set out in a CIL payment in kind policy.
-Should the council make such a provision, public consultation on a draft payment in kind policy will take place prior to adoption.
+2.12 The CIL Regulations8 make provision for Charging Authorities to enter into agreements to receive infrastructure as payment for CIL.
+Such provision would be subject to conditions as set out in a CIL payment in kind policy.
+At present the council does not intend to introduce a CIL payment in kind policy.
+The need for such a policy will be reviewed at regular intervals and should the council later make such a provision, public consultation on a draft payment in kind policy will take place prior to adoption.